LiheYoung/UniMatch-V2/README.md

 ### Real-World Large-Scale SSS Setting

-In addition to the above traditional SSS settings, we also explore a real-world large-scale setting, where substantial images (*e.g.*, 10K) have already been annotated, and menatime much more unlabeled images (*e.g.*, 100K) are available.
+In addition to the above traditional SSS settings, we also explore a real-world large-scale setting, where substantial images (*e.g.*, 10K) have already been annotated, and meantime much more unlabeled images (*e.g.*, 100K) are available.
 It is challenging but highly meaningful.

 |  Labeled Data (# Img)  |  + Unlabeled Data (# Img)  |   Improvement  |
 | :--------------------: | :------------------------: | :------------: |